 If you haven’t already, sign up to make tax digital for your company here.

-If you’re self-employed or a landlord and you make over £10,000 annually, then Making Tax Digital will come into effect for you with Income Tax in April 2027, but if you’re earning over £50,000 then you’ll need to switch over by April 2026.
+If you’re self-employed or a landlord and you make over £30,000 – £50,000 annually, then Making Tax Digital will come into effect for you with Income Tax in April 2027, but if you’re earning over £50,000 then you’ll need to switch over by April 2026.

 It looks that way, yes.

 Although there’s not any set date for when Corporation Tax will need to comply with MTD, it’s believed that HMRC will confirm a date soon.
 Word on the street is that it will be introduced no earlier than April 2026.